rodhervan/guppyTracker/README.md

 The `.JSON` file contains a list of dictionaries, where each item in this list corresponds to a single frame.
 In each frame the following data will be stored under the following keys:
 - `"frame_number"`: Contains an integer, where the first frame will start as 0 and increase by 1 for each frame.
 - `"timestamp"`: This value corresponds to the current time when the detection was done.
 It saves the data in a string as `YYYY-MM-dd HH:MM:SS:fffff`.
-- `"video_timestamp"`: This value is the timestamp of the video, indendent from the start position, it has a structure of `HH:MM:SS:fff`.
+- `"video_timestamp"`: This value is the timestamp of the video, independent from the start position, it has a structure of `HH:MM:SS:fff`.
 - `"detected"`: If a fish was detected in the current frame this boolean value will be set to True, False otherwise.
 - `"centroids"`: This value is a list of floats containing the x and y coordinates of the detected fish (in units pixels).
 - `"velocity"`: Similar to centroids it is a list of floats that contains the x and y components of the velocity vector of a fish (it is computed on consecutive frames).